 It is said that a girl was found drowned in mysterious circumstances many years ago on this island and that the dolls are possessed by her spirit.
 In the 1950s Julian Santan Barrera found a little girl drowned in mysterious circumstances while he was not able to save her life.
 Shortly thereafter, Julian saw a floating doll near the canals.

 He picked up the doll and hung it to a tree, as a way of showing respect and support for the spirit of the girl.
 Julian was apparently haunted by the spirit of the girl and started hanging more dolls in an attempt to please her spirit.

 After 50 years of collecting dolls and hanging them on the island, Julian was found dead, drowned in the same spot where the girl did.

 A stem from the amount of tragic events that have occurred there since it was built in 1885.
 From the time of its construction up to 1948, the Crawley family owned and resided in the property.
-During this time the family laid witness to many deaths, including the tragic death of a young child who was dropped down the stairs.
+During this time, the family witnessed many deaths, including the tragic death of a young child who was dropped down the stairs.
 A maid to the family is believed to have fallen from the balcony, and a stable boy apparently burned to death on the property.

-Once a thriving trade area where Edinburgh’s tradesmen used to live and work however, in 1645 the close was believed to have been abandoned after an outbreak of the plague.
-Those that were infected stayed behind in isolation. i.e its right down the road from me excactly 2 miles….
+Once a thriving trade area where Edinburgh’s tradesmen used to live and work, however, in 1645 the close was believed to have been abandoned after an outbreak of the plague.
+Those that were infected stayed behind in isolation. i.e. its right down the road from me exactly 2 miles….

 Built back in 1935 as part of the old Changi military base.
 During the occupation of the Japanese, the compound was used by the notorious Kempeitai i.e. as a prison and torture camp.
 After the end of World War II, the building was again a hospital and remained so until 1997.